DARZALEX® + Velcade® (bortezomib) + melphalan + prednisone

-Median PFS in the DARZALEX® + VMP regimen had yet to be reached vs 18.1 months with VMP alone1
+Median PFS in the DARZALEX® + VMP regimen had not been reached vs 18.1 months with VMP alone1

-Significant improvement in ORRs with DARZALEX® + VMP1
+Significant improvement in ORR with DARZALEX® + VMP1

-Almost all patients (91%) treated with DARZALEX® + VMP achieved an ORR1
+Almost all patients (91%) treated with DARZALEX® + VMP demonstrated a clinical response1

 91%overall response ratewith DARZALEX® + VMP